 Astute security managers monitor cyber threats and understand how they will impact the physical world.
 For example, data breaches or intellectual property theft can trigger outrage online, which then develops into protests or threats of violence against company executives.

 Innovative enterprise security software solutions establish an arena with advanced situational awareness where cyber, physical security, HR, legal, and other corporate teams work together.
 They facilitate information sharing that delivers accurate and critical intelligence to people who need better awareness by breaking down silos that frequently block risk mitigation.

-Improving your Situational Awareness for Employees
+Improving your Employee Awareness

 While some sectors are changing faster than others, most businesses face significant shifts in how and where work gets done.
 Modern corporations employ global teams of skilled workers no longer restricted by physical location.
 As a result, people work from home more often, and a company’s most valuable assets are increasingly digital.
 Working to establish more awareness for global intelligence and threat analysis is a challenge.